aws-samples/aws-refarch-wordpress/README.md

 - Amazon EFS performance mode
 - Encrypted file system (boolean)
 - AWS KMS Customer Master Key ARN (if enabling encryption and using customer-managed CMK)
+- Clone EFS, use the System ID of an existing EFS Filesystem.
+The data is copied to the Site Directory.
+If the Site Directory exists on the source filesystem, only the contents of the site directory are copied.
+So make sure if you are copying from an existing Wordpress Cloudformation template, that the site directory is the same.
 - Add dummy data to the file system to achieve higher throughput & IOPS beyond the amount of data your WordPress environment will use.
 This value is in GiB.
 - The instance type that will be used to dd dummy data into the file system
 - Select if you want to create alarms that send SNS notifications when the file system's burst credit balance drops below certain thresholds.